 - Verify their story.
 Check with other coherent residents in the nursing home to see if they can corroborate the resident’s story.
 Ask for copies of medical records and take photos of injuries and current prescriptions.

 - Find them another place to stay.
-If you suspect nursing home abuse, remove the resident from the facility as soon as possible.
-If you knowingly keep an abused loved one within a dangerous situation, your case is may be severely weakened.
+If you suspect abuse, remove the resident from the facility as soon as possible.
+If you knowingly keep an abused loved one within a dangerous situation, your case may be severely weakened.

 - Contact the authorities.
 Call the police or district attorney’s office and ask to file a grievance.
 If the D.A.’s office finds sufficient evidence, they will charge the wrongdoers with a crime.

 Elder abuse is a crime, and those who participate in financial or physical abuse of the vulnerable deserve to pay for their actions.
 You have legal recourse beyond criminal justice – your family may also file a civil lawsuit against the facility that employed the abuser.
 When you expect quality care but a loved one has fallen victim to this kind of abuse, it is in your family’s best interest to reach out to the professionals.